Website Terms and Conditions

 d) transaction data and other relevant personal data to third parties for the purposes of fraud protection, credit risk reduction and debt recovery.

-We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions and applicable law.
+We do not allow Our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with Our instructions and applicable law.

-If any part of our business or operations is sold or transferred to, or integrated with, another organisation, your personal data may be disclosed to that organisation.
+If any part of Our business or operations is sold or transferred to, or integrated with, another organisation, your personal data may be disclosed to that organisation.

 We have in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those officers, employees and freelancers who have a business need to know.
-They will process your personal data only on our instructions and they are subject to a duty of confidentiality.
+In addition, We limit access to your personal data to those officers, employees and freelancers who have a business need to know.
+They will process your personal data only on Our instructions and they are subject to a duty of confidentiality.

-We have in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where We are legally required to do so.

-Retaining and deleting personal data
+Retaining and deleting personal data:

-Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.
+Personal data that We process for any purpose or purposes shall not be kept for longer than is necessary or required by law.

 We will retain and delete your personal data as follows:

-a) usage data (which is anonymised, and not personal data) may be retained by us indefinitely;
+a) usage data (which is anonymised, and not personal data) may be retained by Us indefinitely;

-b) enquiry and correspondence data which does not relate to a business relationship with us will be retained for the period of the enquiry or chain of correspondence and then deleted after 12 months;
+b) enquiry and correspondence data which does not relate to a business relationship with Us will be retained for the period of the enquiry or chain of correspondence and then deleted after 12 months;

-c) project and transaction data, and enquiry and correspondence data which relate to a business relationship with us will be retained for six years after delivery of the relevant service or transaction or the end of the relationship.
+c) project and transaction data, and enquiry and correspondence data which relate to a business relationship with Us will be retained for six years after delivery of the relevant service or transaction or the end of the relationship.

-We may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
+We may retain your personal data where such retention is necessary for compliance with a legal obligation to which We are subject, or in order to protect your vital interests or the vital interests of another natural person.
 For example, certain project and transaction data will be retained for longer than six years in order to comply with HMRC or other tax reporting obligations.

 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.
 A ‘persistent’ cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiry date; a ‘session’ cookie will expire at the end of the user session, when the web browser is closed.

-Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.
+Cookies do not typically contain any information that personally identifies a user, but personal information that We store about you may be linked to the information stored in and obtained from cookies.

 Most browsers allow you to refuse to accept cookies and to delete cookies.
 The methods for doing so vary from browser to browser, and from version to version.
 You can obtain up-to-date information about blocking and deleting cookies via the support pages made available by your browser operator.

-Third parties and security
+Third parties and security:

 The site contains links to third-party websites and refers to third-party service providers and other entities.
-If you follow a link to any third-party website or deal with any third party entity referred to on the site, then you should note that these third parties may have their own privacy and cookie policies, and that we are not responsible for their use of any personal data which you may provide to them.
+If you follow a link to any third-party website or deal with any third party entity referred to on the site, then you should note that these third parties may have their own privacy and cookie policies, and that We are not responsible for their use of any personal data which you may provide to them.
 You should ensure that you have read and understood any relevant policies.

-Although we do our best to ensure the security of personal data provided to us (and to use only reputable service providers), any transmission of data via the Internet is by its nature insecure and we cannot guarantee the security of any personal data you provide to us.
+Although We do Our best to ensure the security of personal data provided to Us (and to use only reputable service providers), any transmission of data via the Internet is by its nature insecure and We cannot guarantee the security of any personal data you provide to us.